Delete a Debt Collection 2026: New Swiss SchKG Rules

 - Debt register extract: around CHF 17 for a standard extract

-- Legal protection insurance: monthly premium varies, coverage may save several thousand francs
+- Legal protection insurance: monthly premium varies; cover can save several thousand francs in a contested case

-Can I Check Whether I Am in the Register Myself?
+Can I check whether I am in the register myself?

 Yes.
 You can request an extract about yourself at any time, online in most cantons, for around CHF 17.
 This right is anchored in Art.
 8a para.
 2 SchKG.